The FAQ document is also available for download as pdf.

 2) What are the contents of the ECA?

-The ECA is concluded by the ELIXIR Members, i.e. States and EMBL, which form the ELIXIR Consortium.
+The ECA is concluded by the ELIXIR Members, i.e. countries and EMBL, which form the ELIXIR Consortium.
 The ECA includes ELIXIR’s mission and strategy, the organisation and obligations of the ELIXIR Consortium Partners.
-The ECA covers for example the following provisions:
+The ECA covers for example the following topics:

 - Objectives and tasks of the infrastructure

 - Role of EMBL as a host of the ELIXIR Hub